 • Provided1 idle-free flyer handouts and window cling decal handouts

-Step 2: In September, three to five students will conduct three days of data collection unobtrusively2 to determine the number of vehicles waiting during the dismissal period and to determine as best as possible how many are idling and for how long.3 It is imperative that these students begin conducting this measuring at least 15 minutes prior to official dismissal time and continue the process until all vehicles have departed.
+Step 2: Following Step 1, three to five students (student-led from grade six and up; staff/parent-led below grade six) will conduct three days of data collection unobtrusively2 to determine the number of vehicles waiting during the dismissal period and to determine as best as possible how many are idling and for how long.3 It is imperative that these students/staff/parents begin conducting this measuring at least 15 minutes prior to official dismissal time and continue the process until all vehicles have departed.